 School Immunisation Program

-Council delivers vaccines through the school program which are made available at no cost under the National Immunisation Program.
-Fully trained and qualified vaccination teams visit Port Lincoln schools to deliver the program each year.
+Immunisation is an important process for the prevention of disease across our community.
+The School Immunisation Program is delivered by Pop-Up Medics on behalf of Council with vaccines made available at no cost under the National Immunisation Program.
+Pop-Up Medics have fully trained and qualified vaccination teams that visit Port Lincoln schools to deliver the program each year.

-In the first few weeks of term one all students in years 8, 10 and 11 will be given an information pack to take home to their parents.
-This information pack provides details about the relevant diseases, the benefits of immunisation and common side effects of the vaccines which will be offered.
+In the first few weeks of term one all students in years 8 and 10 will be given an information pack to take home to their parents.
+This information pack provides details about the relevant diseases, the benefits of immunisation and common side effects of the vaccines.
 A consent card is also included for parents to complete and return to the school.
 In South Australia, students may consent for themselves if they are aged 16 years or older.

 Parents should read the information, complete and sign the consent card and return it to school as soon as possible.